CCI-MOC/hil/docs/maintenance-pool.md

 ## Configuration

-The maintenance pool will be active if the `maintenance` section exists in hil.cfg and `enable` is set to True.
+The maintenance pool will be active if the `maintenance` section exists in hil.cfg.
 If so, `maintenance_project` must be set equal to the name of the maintenance project registered in HIL and `url` must point at the maintenance service.